Melissa holds a Bachelor's Degree in Biology and is a plant and animal enthusiast with multiple pets.

 Carole Baskin has been operating a website with the title "911 Animal Abuse" for years.
 The webpage lists all of her critics, while fallaciously suggesting they are committing animal abuse.

-The site has listed Zuzana Kukol (a private big cat owner who takes excellent care of her animals but opposes Baskin's push to ban her from doing what she loves), the AZA-accredited Toronto Zoo (for displaying white lions), and even Linda Sue (an animal lover who opposes Big Cat Rescue's use of live rabbits to feed their cats).
+The site has listed Zuzana Kukol (a private big cat owner who takes excellent care of her animals but opposes Baskin's push to ban her from doing what she loves), the AZA-accredited Toronto Zoo (for displaying white lions), and even Linda Sue (an animal lover, advocate, and rabbit rescuer who run Rabbits In Need Inc. and opposes Big Cat Rescue's use of live rabbits to feed their cats).
 The purpose of the site appears to be to disparage these people and make them look bad when their names come up in the Google search.

 7. She Posted Her Critic's Address